Code-Institute-Submissions/sypw/README.md

 Luckily I did not push changes to Heroku yet, so I had time to clear the Forum in Production, before error occured.

 # Deployment
 I used Heroku to store my app in production and AWS to store all media and static files.
 As it was my third project using S3 in AWS was less painful than previously, but still required me to rely on Code Institute example.

+To deploy my app to Heroku I had to create a Procfile (without any extension in the name) and tell Heroku what is it ( I mean my app, not Procfile).
+Then I needed to create requirements.txt file where all the requirements from pip3 ended after I use freeze omand in CLI.
+Finally I had to set up environment variables down in Heroku's settings (called there config vars) and migrate my database to postgres, so Heroku can have an access to it.

 In order to make migrations to Heroku easier, I decided to leave commented database part in settings file, as now it only requires 3 clicks and paste of my database URL, instead of changing whole function, as I did before.